 - New school enterers shall provide tuberculosis screening results from either a Tuberculosis Test or the results of a Tuberculosis Risk Assessment administered within the past 12 months prior to school entry.

 *Please note that if the medication that you send in for your child does not meet ALL of the above criteria for labeling and proper parent note, the medication WILL NOT BE GIVEN.
 The medication will be sent home with your child.
 NO exceptions will be made.
-We cannot accept telephone permission to administer medications.
+We cannot accept telephone permission to administer medication.
 You may write your own as long as it meets all of the above criteria.
 These requirements are a State of Delaware law.

 Other non-prescription medications may be administered by the nurse with parental permission.
-These medications must be brought to school and the non-prescription medication from must be completed and signed by a parent or guardian.
+These medications must be brought to school and the non-prescription medication form must be completed and signed by a parent or guardian.
 The link to this form can be found here --> Non-Prescription Medication Form

 Student Data Cards/Emergency Cards

 Delaware Department of Education regulation 801 states: A Delaware Emergency Treatment Card shall be on file for every child enrolled in the Delaware Public Education system and the card must contain at a minimum, requests for the following information: student’s name, birth date, school district, school, grade, homeroom or teacher, home address, home phone, mother/guardian’s name and/or father/guardian’s name, their place of employment and work phone, two other names, addresses and phone numbers for times when the parent or guardian cannot be reached, family physician, name and phone, family dentist, name and phone, student’s medical problems and allergies, the student’s medical insurance the parent/guardian’s signature.
-This information may be shared on a need to know basis.
+This information may be shared on a need-to-know basis.

 Policy for Early Dismissal from School Due to Illness

 All students MUST come to the Nurse’s Office and be assessed by the school nurse PRIOR to a parent being called to pick up a student.
 No student may use a cell phone, e-mail, or text message to contact a parent to request that they be picked up.
-The phone call must be initiated by the school nurse or the absence will be considered unexcused
+The phone call must be initiated by the school nurse or the absence will be considered unexcused.